Your corporate IT network is like your home

 Every business takes backups, right?
 They’re the corporate IT equivalent of your home insurance.
 Like insurance policies, different backups offer you different levels of protection – you need to decide how much you want for your business.

 If your home was flooded, your insurance company might cover the cost of replacing your damaged furniture and appliances.
-Your backups serve a similar role for your business; if your data is lost or destroyed, you can restore to a backup and carry on (almost) as if nothing happened – in theory at least.
+Your backups serve a similar role for your business; if your data is lost or destroyed, you can restore to a backup and carry on (almost) as if nothing happened, which is commonly referred to as Business Continuity and Disaster Recovery – in theory at least.
 The reality is people do not backup as frequently as they may like due to the performance impact or hassle.
 That can mean restoring to backups from significant time periods ago, losing all the business data created in between.
 Even in the event of doing regular, successful backups, you’ll often find they’re time-consuming and temperamental, requiring lots of human input.

 Not all backups are created equal either.
 Some will only restore your data – and if your server is suffering an outage, what are you going to upload that backed up data to?
 The best backups come with a Software-as-a-Service (SaaS) component that allows you to immediately virtualise your infrastructure moments after disaster strikes.
 In this sense, it’s like your insurance company not only covering the costs of replacing your appliances but also providing you with temporary accommodation whilst repairs are made.
 Given that the lead time on acquiring a new server can be a number of weeks, trying to make do without this component in the modern day can lead to your business suffering crippling reputational and financial damage.

 Is private security excessive for your home?
 Not for your business – you need a Managed Security Service Provider